 Alison: In addition to your workshop about school visits, we are excited to have you back to host The Journey with Don Tate later in the year.
 This workshop changed the path towards publication for many of the attendees last year.
 What about the group of authors and illustrators who came last year inspired you?

-Carmen: Being able to return and teach The Journey with Don in 2017 is one of the highlights of my year!
+Carmen: Being able to return and teach The Journey with Don is one of the highlights of my year!
 Don is a fantastic mentor and coach, and teaching alongside him is an honor.
 Although we come from different backgrounds, we have a lot in common when it comes to teaching, writing, and our work ethic.

 At last year’s workshop, I was inspired by the students: their eagerness to learn, their passion for their stories, their willingness to be open and try anything.
 But most of all, I was inspired by the growth I saw in their work, and how it transformed over the course of the days we were together.
 Each revision became stronger because of the work they were willing to do.
 Writing children’s books is not easy, contrary to what many people think.
 But I do believe it’s teachable.
 I’m living proof.
 Sure, it takes talent.
 But more than that, it takes patience, persistence, and perseverance.
 Natalie Goldberg said, “If you love the work, it’ll love you back.”
 At The Journey in 2017, I’m going to continue that mantra.